 The second component of Dialectical Behavior Therapy treatment at BlueSky is the group therapy approach.
 Dialectical Behavior Therapy groups are offered four days a week at BlueSky.
 Mondays and Thursdays are skills-based DBT groups.
 In these groups, clients are taught specific Dialectical Behavior Therapy skills and how to apply them.
 On Wednesdays, clients participate in a DBT activity group.
 This group focuses on teaching clients how to apply DBT treatment into their lives.
 There is also a DBT weekend group offered at BlueSky.
 This group is aimed at helping clients plan for their weekend while identifying what DBT skills they can practice throughout the weekend.
 Individual Dialectical Behavior Therapy tutoring is also available.

 The ultimate goal of BlueSky treatment is to help our clients replace negative coping skills with positive ones.
 DBT groups are part of a continuum of groups that focus on skills training and the processing of emotions.
-The individuals in these treatment groups examine specific issues relation to the individual’s past, the associate feelings, and its impact on current behavior.
-Dialectical Behavior Therapy treatment at BlueSky provides a behavior therapy approach that has been proven to be effective with those who are struggling with mental illness and addiction.
+The individuals in these treatment groups examine specific issues relation to the individual's past, the associate feelings, and its impact on current behavior.
+Dialectical Behavior Therapy treatment at BlueSky provides a behavior therapy approach that has been proven to be effective with those who are struggling with mental illness, dual diagnosis, and personality disorders.